Exact Clustering of Weighted Graphs via Semidefinite Programming: Semidefinite Relaxations of the Densest k-Disjoint Clique Problem

+\end{itemize} This forces weights within the same block to be i.i.d., but weight may not be identically distributed in different blocks.

-then \( \X^* \) is the unique optimal solution of \eqref{eq: kdc sdp}, and \( H^*\) is the unique maximum density \kdc subgraph of \(K_n\) with probability tending exponentially to \(1\) as \(\hat r \ra \infty\). \end{theorem} We present a new analysis that improves upon the recovery guarantee of Theorem~\ref{thm: old rec}.
-In particular, the analysis leading to Theorem~\ref{thm: old rec} assumes that the expectations of \(\Omega_{1}, \Omega_2\) are in the planted cluster model are fixed and that the variances are bounded by \(1\).
-In this paper, we improve upon the recovery guarantee of Theorem~\ref{thm: old rec} for the case where the parameters \(\alpha\) and \(\beta\) depend on the number of nodes \(n\) in the graph.
-In particular, our recovery guarantees explicitly depend on the variances of \(\Omega_{1}, \Omega_2\), and their scaling with $n$, which will expand the notion of a graph clusterable by \eqref{eq: kdc sdp}.
+Second, the analysis leading to Theorem~\ref{thm: old rec} assumes that the expectations of \(\Omega_{1}, \Omega_2\) in the planted cluster model are fixed and that the variances are bounded by \(1\).
+We improve upon the recovery guarantee of Theorem~\ref{thm: old rec} by considering the case where the parameters \(\alpha\) and \(\beta\) depend on the number of nodes \(n\) in the graph.
+In particular, our recovery guarantees explicitly depend on the variances of the distributions \(\Omega_{ij}\), and their scaling with $n$, which will expand the set of graphs known to be clusterable by \eqref{eq: kdc sdp}.
 We have the following theorem.